MeanderingProgrammer/harpoon-core.nvim/README.md

-Many thanks to [ThePrimeagen](https://github.com/ThePrimeagen), this implementation takes many ideas from the original [harpoon](https://github.com/ThePrimeagen/harpoon) plugin, as well as various naming conventions for the commonly used publically exposed methods.
+Many thanks to [ThePrimeagen](https://github.com/ThePrimeagen), this implementation takes many ideas from the original [harpoon](https://github.com/ThePrimeagen/harpoon) plugin, as well as various naming conventions for the commonly used publicly exposed methods.

 The idea is I like all the file marking and switch logic that's part of `harpoon`, but am not interested in all of the TMUX / terminal stuff.